Proposition 13 and public agency acquisitions of private property

 Proposition 13 provides that the owner of property that is taken in whole or in part by a public agency for public purposes may be able to transfer the base-year value of the property that was taken to a similar property located anywhere in California.
 Buying replacement property would normally mean that the owners would have a new Proposition 13 base-year value based on their acquisition cost and/or the cost of new construction of the replacement property.

 To qualify for the base-year transfer, the replacement property must meet the following conditions.

 Can't transfer to a property you already owned

 First, the replacement property cannot qualify for tax relief unless it is acquired after the earliest of the following: “an initial written offer is made by the acquiring entity;” or “the date the acquiring entity takes final action to approve the project;” or “the date as declared by a court that the [original] property was taken”.
-In other words an owner cannot transfer their base year value to a property which they owned before the public agency begins the acquisition process.
+In other words, an owner cannot transfer their base-year value to a property that they owned before the public agency begins the acquisition process.

 Second, the replacement property must be acquired and a request for base-year transfer filed with the Assessor in the appropriate county no later than four years from the date of acquisition by the public agency.
 Higher taxes are payable on the replacement property until the original property goes into the name of the acquiring entity.

 The third condition is that the replacement property must be comparable in size, utility and function to the property acquired by the public agency.
 Comparable also means that the cost of the replacement property including any required construction does not exceed 120 percent of the purchase price paid by the public agency excluding any relocation assistance.
 To the extent a replacement property is larger and/or more expensive than 120 per cent or has more uses than the acquired property, the non-comparable portion will be subject to reassessment.